American Alligators are ancient creatures.

 Only found within the United States, American Alligators, Alligator mississippiensis, belong to the greater family of Crocodilians which includes alligators, crocodiles, caymans and gharials.

-There are only two varietal species of alligators: the American alligator and the Chinese alligator, which is critically endangered.
+Only two varietal species of alligator exist: the American alligator and the critically endangered Chinese alligator.
 Crocodiles are more commonly found throughout the world, however the only place to see this endangered species in the United States is in the Florida Everglades.

 Great swimmers, alligators live in freshwater habitats such as ponds, lakes, rivers and swamps.
-They are often seen in the water or sunning on the sides of ponds and irrigational canals around Hilton Head.
+They often swim hang out in the water or sun themselves on the sides of ponds and irrigational canals around Hilton Head.
 It is very uncommon to see them in salt water, but they can be found there on a few occasions.
 Alligators will enter salt water to cure algae and bacteria irritations in their skin and may also move through salt water as they travel from island to island looking for new habitats or mates.
 They have also been known to go into the salt water to hunt for food and then quickly return to their freshwater homes.

 Most alligators are scared of humans; they will quickly hide underwater if they feel threatened.
 However, they are wild animals and can move very fast, so it is best to stay far away from them.

-Alligators are cold blooded; this means that their body temperature is determined by the temperature outside.
+Alligators are cold blooded; meaning that the temperature outside determines their body temperature.
 During the winter months, their bodies shut down and they don’t eat for long periods of time and go into a dormancy until the weather warms up.
 Their body temperature must be at least 60°F for them to digest food and explains why alligator sightings are more common during the summer months.
 The best time to go looking for alligators during the summer is in the mornings and evenings.
 Similar to humans, they can overheat and prefer to spend hot days in the water or in their dens.

 Once an alligator has reached maturity, it will find an area to claim as its territory.